メインコンテンツまでスキップ

 }

-• Attribute: specifies the statistic that will be used to compare players for match fitness.
+• Attribute: Specifies the statistic that will be used to compare players for match fitness.

-• Criteria: specifies the criteria that will be used to compare the statistic.
+• Criteria: Specifies the criteria that will be used to compare the statistic.
 NOTE: "distance" is the only criterion currently supported.

-• Reference: specifies the variance between statistics allowed.
+• Reference: Specifies the variance between statistics allowed.
 In this example, players must be +/- 200 to be matched.

 Rule flexing for statistics